tinruufu/tinruufu/README.md

 ## requirements

-you need python 2.7 running on a unix-y system like linux or bsd or mac osx or something; anything that has a text file i can read at `/usr/share/dict/words`
+you need python 2.7, probably running on a unix-y system like linux or bsd or mac osx or something

 there are also some python things you can install with `pip install [package]` to make stuff work